Tag: telecom disaster recovery

 Don’t be a part of the 65 percent of companies whose disaster recovery plan does not include your phones.
 Phone calls mean money, and finding a reputable telecom disaster recovery service provider that uses a hosted phone service is key to making sure you continue to make money with those inbound phone calls, even in the event of a disaster.

 When disasters occur, a company has a lot to deal with.
 Protecting your employees and assets is important, but can still leave you paralyzed.
 It’s one thing to protect your data and network, but what about ongoing customer interaction?
-It may seem old-school, but a company’s telephone number is a primary customer-interaction channel.
+It may seem old-school, but a company’s telephone number is a primary customer-interaction channel, which is exactly why you need telephone disaster recovery in place.
 During a disaster, without some method of continuing to carry on customer interaction, you’ll be dead in the water and hemorrhaging clients.
 A lot of companies have disaster recovery plans in place.
 But unfortunately, a lot of those same companies don’t include telecom in the DR plan.
 Here are five reasons to not put off your telecom disaster recovery plan.

 1. There’s Too Much at Stake

 People insure their health, their cars, and sometimes even their mail.
 But many overlook the need to protect their company’s primary customer interaction channel – their phones.
 They might think it’s expensive, or they might think they don’t have the time.
 But if your phone lines fail, or your people cannot get to those lines, then what’s at risk isn’t just current business being lost – it’s a permanent blow to the reputation and credibility of the company.
 Busy lines, emergency signals, hold time, disorganization, and lack of status updates will severely damage your corporate image.
 Even if you’re willing to risk the days or weeks it takes to repair the damage, it can be months or years before your image is restored.

 2. 43 Percent of Companies Have Had a Major Disaster